- The Best Online Legal Services: Rocket Lawyer vs LegalZoom + Promo Codes!

 When it comes to long-term legal assistance, Rocket Lawyer charges $400-$500 per year.
 LegalZoom’s fee is $375 per year.

 Winner?
 Draw.
-Rocket Lawyer has the competitive edge in pricing for business formation services, but if you’re just looking for access to legal forms, LegalZoom is the best choice.
+Rocket Lawyer has a competitive edge in pricing for business formation services, but if you’re just looking for access to legal forms, LegalZoom is the best choice.

 This is another toss-up.